varshiththopiyara/apiproject1/README.md

-Created on API for a book management company, where the company has collections of books ,authors and publications.
+Created an API for a book management company, where the company has collections of books ,authors and publications.
 Here I even created API's for calling  the complete details are in  file named as requirment.js